Saturday, August 06, 2016

 Space Ship Parade (which was usually titled as such, unlike our sample) ran from December 3 1933 to February 25 1934, which translates to episode numbers 193 to 205.

-Much belated thanks to the late Eugene Seger, who shared with me all his data on the Buck Rogers toppers.
+Much belated thanks to Eugene Seger, who shared with me all his data on the Buck Rogers toppers.

 Labels: Topper Features